These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting symptoms in other body systems that may require separate DBQs

-Why: Malignant endocrine neoplasms frequently affect multiple body systems (cardiovascular, musculoskeletal, neurological, renal, gastrointestinal, dermatological, reproductive, ophthalmological).
+Malignant endocrine neoplasms frequently affect multiple body systems (cardiovascular, musculoskeletal, neurological, renal, gastrointestinal, dermatological, reproductive, ophthalmological).
 The endocrine DBQ has specific checkboxes to flag these for separate DBQ completion.
 Veterans who do not report these symptoms miss out on additional separate ratings.

-Do this instead: Before the exam, review all symptoms you experience across every body system and report them to the examiner.
+Instead: Before the exam, review all symptoms you experience across every body system and report them to the examiner.
 Specifically mention cardiovascular symptoms, musculoskeletal limitations, neurological symptoms, skin changes, genitourinary symptoms, gastrointestinal symptoms, respiratory symptoms, eye involvement, and mental health symptoms so the examiner can flag appropriate additional DBQs.

 Impact: Secondary condition ratings